earwig/benkurtovic.com/_drafts/python-object-replacement.md

 {% endhighlight %}

-Also, this won't work if `A` and `B` are different sizes, since we will be either reading from or writing to memory we don't necessarily own:
+Also, this won't work if `A` and `B` are different sizes, since we will be either reading from or writing to memory that we don't necessarily own:

 {% highlight pycon %}